a group of people in a courtroom, Phases of Criminal Trial

 Opening Statement

 Before the formal presentation of evidence, the prosecution and defense counsel will make their opening statements.
-Since the prosecutor carries the burden of proof in criminal cases, the prosecutor will first proceed with her opening statement.
+Since the People carry the burden of proof in criminal cases, the prosecutor will give their opening statement first.

 Presentation of Evidence and Witness Examination